Published on June 15th, 2022 by Nikolaos Sismanis

 Preferred stock analysis

-While preferred stocks remain equities and are not under any circumstances risk-free, we believe that investors can carefully select a diversified portfolio of preferred stocks and generate annualized returns in the range of 4-6% quite surely, consistently with minimal volatility.
-Preferreds offer a solution for income investors in the current economic environment.
+While preferred stocks remain equities and are not under any circumstances risk-free, we believe that investors can carefully select a diversified portfolio of preferred stocks and generate annualized returns in the range of 6-8% relatively surely, consistently with minimal volatility.
+Preferreds offer a solution for income investors in the current economic environment, especially the ones that are paying dividends out monthly, similarly to GOODN.

 #5: Höegh LNG Partners LP – Series A (HMLP.PA)